bdefner/bdefner/README.md

 ### Hi there 👋 I'm Beppino

-I'm currently attending the Upleveled full stack web development bootcamp in Vienna
+I'm a Web- & App- Developer based in Austria, with a focus on front-end and an understanding for the full stack.

-#### Current project
+#### Current projects

-Currently, I mainly focus on a full stack app "Tasks and Treats", build with react native, next.js, node.js and postgreSQL.
-It's an get-things-done tool that's fun to use :)
+Currently, I am developing an easy to use Analytical Hierarchy Process (AHP) app: A structured technique for organizing and analyzing complex decisions, based on mathematics and psychology.
+The app is created with react, next.js and postgreSQL and is planned to be available as an alpha-release by the end of the month.
+If you are interested, you can see the current status here: [Easy Decide](https://github.com/bdefner/easy-decision)

-I feel honored, if you want to check it out: [Frontend](https://github.com/bdefner/tasks-and-treats-react-native-project) | [Backend](https://github.com/bdefner/tasks-and-treats-backend)
+Besides that, I am working on a full stack app "Tasks and Treats", build with react native, next.js, node.js and postgreSQL.
+It's an get-things-done tool that's fun to use :) I feel honored, if you want to check it out: [Frontend](https://github.com/bdefner/tasks-and-treats-react-native-project) | [Backend](https://github.com/bdefner/tasks-and-treats-backend)

 #### Languages and tools